tonycoco/heroku-buildpack-ember-cli/README.md

     -----> Fetching custom buildpack
     ...

 Need to make a custom nginx configuration change?
 No problem.
 In your Ember CLI application, add a `config/nginx.conf.erb` file.
-You can copy the existing file in this repo and make your changes to it.
+You can copy the existing configuration file in this repo and make your changes to it.